The Best Way To Set Up HomeBridge

 2 - Boot up the system

-Regardless of the option you chose to get here, we just need to plug in the Raspberry Pi, insert the Micro SD card and power it on.
+Regardless of the option you chose to get here, we just need to plug in the Raspberry Pi, connect an Ethernet cable, insert the Micro SD card and power it on.

 3 - Connect to your server